-With a simple, yet impressive, ingredient list, these whole-grain sorghum cakes couldn’t be any easier to make.
-And when you throw carrots, arugula, curry, and a hearty amount of garlic into the mix, they also don’t lack any oomph.
-These Curried Sorghum Cakes are definitely weeknight-dinner fare.
+These veggie cakes have a simple, yet impressive, ingredient list.
+Plus, they really couldn’t be easier to make.
+When you combine carrots, arugula, curry, and a hearty amount of garlic together, you can guarantee there won’t be a lack of oomph.
+These Curried Sorghum Veggie Cakes are definitely weeknight-dinner fare.

 For some reason figuring out what to make for dinner is continually a struggle for me.
 Even though I develop recipes as my full time job and for this side hustle, I still find daily dinner inspiration nearly impossible.
 And don’t even talk to me about lunch.

 I’m not exaggerating when I say these curried sorghum veggie cakes literally and figuratively saved me last week.
 I had them for almost every lunch and a handful of dinners.
 Some meals they were the main event, and for others they were a great addition to a green salad or roasted veggies.